oldprize47/DLIP_FinalProject2025_GazeMouse/README.md

 - **Collecting data**

-When you run the file, points like the ones shown below will appear.
+When you run the file(make_csv_custom.py), points like the ones shown below will appear.
 While fixating on a point, pressing the space bar will capture 10 images at short intervals.

 If you accidentally capture images without proper fixation, you can press the “z” key to cancel.